 In a divorce or family law matter, a deposition often becomes necessary as a trial date approaches.
 Attorneys like to take depositions, and in most cases need to take depositions, where a case has not settled.

 Lots of parties come into a deposition aware of the process.
-The understand clearly that opposing counsel represents the ex-spouse, soon-to-be-ex spouse or other adverse party.
+They understand clearly that opposing counsel represents the ex-spouse, soon-to-be-ex-spouse, or another adverse party.
 As a result, they understand that their job is to answer the questions asked of them truthfully and honestly.
 At the same time, they understand that they are really only to answer questions asked of them.
-They are not to volunteer information, guess or speculate.
+They are not to volunteer information, guess, or speculate.

 However, in certain cases, a party after a deposition begins can actually forget these variables.
-With a pleasant opposing counsel who is assuming the role of good cop, a party can often left their guard down.
-Versus simply answering questions truthfully, honestly and simply, they begin to fall into the trap of thinking that they can convince the opposing counsel that they are the noble party in the litigation, that their version of the facts are more believable and/or that they goals are more reasonable than that of the attorney’s own client.
+With a pleasant opposing counsel who is assuming the role of good cop, a party can often leave their guard down.
+Versus simply answering questions truthfully, honestly, and simply, they begin to fall into the trap of thinking that they can convince the opposing counsel that they are the noble party in the litigation, that their version of the facts is more believable, and/or that the goals are more reasonable than that of the attorney’s own client.
 This results in information being volunteered that was not asked.
-Or, a party may begin making broad, uninvited statements about why their are right and their ex or soon-to-be ex is wrong.
+Or, a party may begin making broad, uninvited statements about why they are right and their ex or soon-to-be-ex is wrong.

 Of course, opposing counsel is a paid advocate for the opposing party.
 Even if on some level the opposing counsel is being internally swayed (which is unlikely), a party being deposed needs to remember that the opposing counsel is not their friend in this proceeding.
 It is their job to simply get as much information as they can to protect their client at trial.